nogdog/cwrblog/README.md

 ## Views

-cwrBlog makes use of Bootstrap for styling and multiple screen size support.
+cwrBlog makes use of [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) for multiple screen size support.
 There are a few items in `/config.json` that are used for values in the head and foot views.

 * `banner_title` is the site "name" displayed in the banner at the top of every page